 So what goes on the storyboard?

 Remember, the purpose of the storyboard is so you can visualize the scene.
 So that the photographer can visualize the scene.
 So that the editor can visualize what you intended.
 A storyboard is a must.
-And it doesn’t have to be artistic.
+It doesn’t have to be artistic.
 It just has to be done.

 Here is the very simplistic storyboard I did for my agency’s commercial called “Thump.”
 We ended up using this as the beginning and ending of our reel (the ending scene of the storyboard is the very last scene of our reel, but is not in the :15 version of the spot).
 I won’t win any artistry awards for the storyboard, but it helped me visualize what I wanted.